-Justin Frye and friends return with 'Blank Touch,' a track from a forthcoming album of downer punk riffs and improv psych instrumentals.
+Justin Frye and friends return with 'Blank Touch', a track from a forthcoming album of downer punk riffs and long form improv psych instrumentals.

 Frye is the singer and multi-instrumentalist of the Brooklyn based band, solo project and musical collective that lurks on the outskirts of punk, while enlisting methods of new music and free improvisation.
 Joining Frye on "Blank Touch" was guitarist Michael Etten, drummer Shannon Sigley, bassist Jordan Bernstein and Pat Spadine manipulating taped guitar solos.

 Frye wrote and recorded Buried Wish throughout 2016 in the basement of a condemned building.
 Halfway though the process it flooded.
 Material was sourced from drawn out solo tracking, upright bass experiments and large ensemble improv sessions.

 Improvisation and experimentation remains a big part of Frye's approach to music and earlier this week he released a piece titled "24 Hr.
 Soul Cycle #1 for Double Bass, Controlled Feedback & IMA TV/Radio tuned to 93.9 WNYC".
 He describes it as a way to exorcizes his internal political conflict by improvising with radio.

 Listen to "Blank Touch" and read a brief chat we had with Justin below.

 Noisey: I like the idea behind "Blank Touch".
 Like sex without strings or Tinder or something.
 It's very 2017.
 Is there an inherent meaning behind the track?